DSharpPlus/DSharpPlus/DSharpPlus.SlashCommands/README.md

 If you want to make them optional, you can assign a default value.

 You can also predefine some choices for the option.
-Choices only work for `string`, `long` or `double` arguments.
-THere are several ways to use them:
+Custom choices only work for `string`, `long` or `double` arguments (for `DiscordChannel` arguments, `ChannelTypes` attribute can be used to limit the types of channels that can be chosen).
+There are several ways to use them:
 1. Using the `Choice` attribute.
 You can add multiple attributes to add multiple choices.
 2. You can define choices using enums.
 See the example below.
 3. You can use a `ChoiceProvider` to run code to get the choices from a database or similar.
 See the example below.